Living on your own for the first time and feeling clueless? It helps to be prepared! Here are some helpful tips on how to stock your first kitchen.

 Opt for a basic set of pots and pans: a sauté or frying pan, a larger pot for pasta, and a small pot for soups and sauces.
 Get a sheet pan and a square glass casserole dish (which can double as a cake pan).
 Every kitchen needs good knives, a chef knife, a serrated knife for bread, and a paring knife.

 For kitchen tools, look for a set of stackable measuring cups and spoons.
-When baking, you can use this cute printable conversion chart to help guide you on measuring amounts.

 A silicone spatula is helpful along with a few wooden spoons or heat-resistant serving spoons.
 A can opener is a must and a cheese grater can be very helpful as well.